A Place for Health and Play

 While we already know that fresh produce has healthy and nutritious advantages on its side, I keep imagining how much more fun it would be at retail to shop by color—promote both color breaks but also color blocks.
 Signage with the nutritional benefits of each color.
 Make the produce department a place of both health and play.

 Picturing the opportunities yet?
 Here are some ideas.
-According to Harvard Health, here’s what shopping color can look like:
+According to Harvard Health, here’s what shopping by color can look like:

 Red: Rich in the carotenoid lycopene, a potent scavenger of gene-damaging free radicals that seems to protect against prostate cancer as well as heart and lung disease